deltachat/deltachat-pages/ca/chatmail.md

 - [tarpit.fun](https://tarpit.fun)
   is hosted in Austria and has been stable since December 2024.

+There are also additional chatmail servers not listed publically.
 All chatmail servers are operated by different groups and people.
 The nine.testrun.org default server is operated by core Delta Chat team members.

 ## Can I also use a regular e-mail server instead of chatmail?